M. Johansen, PhD (Director)—public management

-The practicum is designed to place individuals in a setting where they may compare organizational structure and processes, study leadership styles, sources of power, and communication strategies; differentiate between types of clients and sources of funding; discuss measures of organizational success; and develop specific skills.
+The practicum is designed to place individuals in a setting where they compare organizational structures and processes; study leadership styles, sources of power, and communication strategies; differentiate between types of clients and sources of funding; discuss measures of organizational success; and develop specific skills.
 The location of the practicum varies according to the student's past work experience and his or her learning goals.
-In some cases placement in one organization may be modified to become work on a project that takes place across several organizations.
-Students are encouraged to undertake a practicum that will have the greatest personal and professional benefits.
+In some cases a practicum placement in one organization may be modified to become work on a project in another part of the organization.
+Students are encouraged to undertake a practicum that will stretch and extend their knowledge and skills.

 The program welcomes a diversity of professional and educational backgrounds and sees these as contributing to the learning environment.
-The course work is compatible with the schedules of people working full-time.
+Classes are taught in the evenings to accommodate the schedules of students working full-time.

-MPA candidates must complete 14 credit hours of core requirements, 9 credit hours of individual concentration, 3 credit hours of practicum, and 4 credit hours of capstone.
-The student must earn at least a grade of B in the practicum and both capstone courses.
-The thesis option may be selected to replace some or all of the concentration credits.
+MPA candidates must complete 24 credit hours of core requirements, 6 credit hours of electives, 3 credit hours of practicum, and 6 credit hours of capstone.
+The student must earn at least a grade of B in the practicum and in both capstone courses to graduate and must maintain a B average in all other classes.

-Up to nine credits of the MPA degree can be counted toward graduate certificates in related fields.
-Call the program for additional information.
+Up to nine graduate credits may be counted toward the degree with approval.
+Call the PUBA program office for additional information.

 The Certificate in Public Administration